Mintbase/Grants-Program/Neko.md

 ![NEKO AI-Minter Example (1)](https://user-images.githubusercontent.com/103082550/220839058-d1797cb2-a213-4851-8a2e-89230408e3c1.png)

-- The NEKO-AI platform will feature a front-end that allows users to seamlessly create AI-generated art and mint NFTs directly on-chain while retaining the AI-generation data used in the image.
-The NEKO platform will focus on delivering a quality UX while delivering results that are as close to the user’s artistic preferences as is possible with current AI-tech.
+- The NekoAI platform will feature a front-end that allows users to seamlessly create AI-generated art and mint NFTs directly on-chain while retaining the AI-generation data used in the image.
+The NekoAI platform will focus on delivering a quality UX while delivering results that are as close to the user’s artistic preferences as is possible with current AI-tech.

 - The user will be able to connect their wallet to access the platform and mint a an image if they are satisfied with the final image.

 ![AI NFT Example](https://user-images.githubusercontent.com/103082550/220839011-f9d8ed5c-4110-47d3-9c0e-8acc56a9e363.png)

 - To further capitalize upon the AI-generated characteristics of the auto-minter, The 1/1 AI-NFTs will have the AI-generation prompt embedded into the NFT metadata, along with the  artist’s  unique signature and description.
-Users will be able to browse through the NEKO AI-marketplace by keyword filters that correspond to the same words used in generating the respective NFTs.
+Users will be able to browse through the NekoAI marketplace by keyword filters that correspond to the same words used in generating the respective NFTs.

 ![Neko Market Example (1)](https://user-images.githubusercontent.com/103082550/220839091-c28315f9-e835-48e3-bcd9-ec4746226893.png)

-- The NEKO AI-marketplace brings a new layer to AI-image generation by effectively enabling users to not only view and display their own Ai-generated art, but to easily browse the NEKO gallery for art/artists they like from a detailed library of information.
+- The NekoAI marketplace brings a new layer to AI-image generation by effectively enabling users to not only view and display their own Ai-generated art, but to easily browse the Neko gallery for art/artists they like from a detailed library of information.
 Artists will have an easier way of sharing how they created specific art pieces to their audience, and will be able to easily generate themed collections of NFTs with similar prompt keywords/code-hashes.

-- The NEKO-AI Marketplace will be powered by the Mintbase API.
+- The NekoAI Marketplace will be powered by the Mintbase API.

-Data models / API specifications of the core functionality: For the NEKO AI Image Generator, we are using DALL-E 2 as the vision model.
+Data models / API specifications of the core functionality: For the NekoAI Image Generator, we are using DALL-E 2 as the vision model.

 - DALL-E 2 is a popular image generator powered by the Open-AI API and can be integrated into a variety of platforms.